8 A-Frame House Kits You Can Buy for Under $60,000

 Cost: Starting at $33,000

-The Bivvi Base Camp is a great option for those looking to bring their A-frame anywhere in nature.
+The Bivvi Base Camp is a great option if you’re looking to bring your A-frame anywhere in nature, and for folks who want a turn key A-frame right off the bat.
 The 110-square-foot retreat is situated on wheels and can be towed on highways and roadways.
-The single-room cabin includes a toilet and kitchenette, and has plenty of custom options to add.
+The single-room cabin includes a toilet and kitchenette, and has plenty of custom options to add as well.

 Credit: Courtesy of Avrame